prb28/vscode-amiga-assembly/README.md

 Visit the [WIKI](https://github.com/prb28/vscode-amiga-assembly/wiki) pages to discover all the features and get the documentation.

-## New in 0.8
+## New in 0.9
-- Find the definition of a symbol and references
-- Accepts octal numbers
-### Other
-- Bug fixes
+- Show disassembled code in editor for stack trace selection without source, breakpoints on disassebled code
+- Better error messages on bad settings and launch parameters

 ### Other features
 ### Run and Debug with FS-UAE